2017 Mayor’s Awards for Excellence and Community Event

 Mayor Sloan and her Award Selection Committee were overwhelmed with more than two dozen nominations!
 Narrowing the field down was a difficult task.
 Below is a list of the winners.
 If you missed the event, you can still watch a video of the evening’s celebration to the right.

-This year the Community Celebration highlighted the city’s relationship with CSM.
+In 2016, the Community Celebration highlighted the city’s relationship with CSM.
 CSM President, Paul Johnson was on hand to congratulate the winners and introduced the keynote speaker, Marv Kay.
 Mr. Kay is a legend in Golden and on the CSM campus.
 He is a former Golden mayor as well as former CSM football coach and athletic director.
 Congressman Ed Perlmutter also joined the celebration.

 - Gene Child, for his decades-long work toward preserving Golden’s history, including saving the Astor House from demolition;